Cschiavino/portfolio/README.md

-This files compile the code to make my personal portfolio website function.
-Some of the features I used to make it function include react-scroll, styled-compnonents, MaterialUI, and typescript-react.
+These files compile the code to make my personal portfolio website function.
+Some of the features I used include react-scroll, styled-compnonents, MaterialUI, and typescript-react.
 Feel free to take a look!